Numerical parameter identifiability¶

 import numpy as np

-from mxlpy import Model, Simulator, fns, plot, unwrap
+from mxlpy import Model, Simulator, fns, plot

 from mxlpy.identify import profile_likelihood